svatas/dzumlacekNG/README.md

 Dzumlacek New Generation
 ==============
 This is fork of [SurfStack Wamp](https://github.com/josephspurrier/surfstack-wamp).
+There is no real code changes, just removing functions which are not necessary :
+- no need to have anything but Apache, MzSQL and PHP

-There is no real code changes, just removing functions which are not necessary as the main goal is to provide an easy WAMP stack with Joomla! environment.
+as the main goal is to provide an easy WAMP stack with Joomla! environment.

 No installation required.
 Just download, extract, and run SSWamp.exe to gain access to the most widely used applications on the web.

 You deserve a suite of tools that works as efficiently as you do so we've designed a rock solid environment for use on your next endeavour.

 Screenshots are available in the [Wiki](https://github.com/josephspurrier/surfstack-wamp/wiki/SurfStack-WAMP-Screenshots).